-They later proceed to survey a wide variety of methods used "to show the existence of quantum fields on non-compact configuration space" and specifically to demonstrate that "relativistic, nonlinear quantum field theories exist."
-On page 12 of [1], they then observe that (embedded references renumbered here):
+Moving past a statement of the problem to how the mass gap might be solved, Jaffe and Witten later proceed to survey a wide variety of methods used "to show the existence of quantum fields on non-compact configuration space" and specifically to demonstrate that "relativistic, nonlinear quantum field theories exist."
+On page 12 of [1], they finally observe that:

-"One view of the mass gap in Yang-Mills theory suggests that it could arise from the quartic potential $(A \wedge A)^2$ in the action, where $F = dA + gA \wedge A$, see [5], and may be tied to curvature in the space of connections, see [6]."
+"One view of the mass gap in Yang-Mills theory suggests that it could arise from the quartic potential $(A \land A)^2$ in the action, where $F = dA + gA \land A$ , see [3], and may be tied to curvature in the space of connections, see [4]."

-This is the view upon which the author has based his work, in particular, because it is in accord Occam's razor as restated by Einstein [7], that "the supreme goal of all theory is to make the irreducible basic elements as simple and as few as possible without having to surrender the adequate representation of a single datum of experience."
-In the specific context under consideration here, all of the other methods enumerated in section 6 of [1] appear to entail supplementing pure Yang-Mills theory with other devices or suppositions or making truncated approximations in order to be able to explain a nuclear short range coincident with massless gauge fields, quark and gauge field confinement, and chiral symmetry breaking.
-If, however, these can be fully explained using no more than the Yang-Mills fields strength $F = dA + gA^A A$ via the quartic action terms $(A \wedge A)^2$ (and perhaps also the cubic terms), then this would place the mass gap and confinement and chiral solutions entirely on the shoulders of Yang-Mills theory without any supplement, and this would undoubtedly be the simplest view one can take.
-Furthermore, because the classical Yang-Mills equations are simply those of Maxwell extended into the non-Abelian domain, this would entirely explain nuclear short range, quark and gauge field confinement, and chiral symmetry breaking on the basis of Maxwell's theory in non-Abelian form.
-This would then reveal Maxwell's theory with non-commuting gauge fields and nothing more, to be the governing theory of nuclear physics.
-A simpler result - so long as it is not too simple to explain the datum of experience - can scarcely be imagined.
+This is the view of the Yang-Mills mass gap that will be developed here and used to solve this problem.
+It is in accord Occam's razor as restated by Einstein [5], that "the supreme goal of all theory is to make the irreducible basic elements as simple and as few as possible without having to surrender the adequate representation of a single datum of experience."
+All of the other methods enumerated in section 6 of [1] appear to entail supplementing pure Yang-Mills theory with other devices or suppositions or making truncated approximations in order to be able to explain a nuclear short range coincident with massless gauge fields, quark and gauge field confinement, and chiral symmetry breaking.
+But more importantly than theoretical economy, this view actually does lead to confinement and a solution to the mass gap and chiral symmetry breaking.

+In other words, we show how confinement and the mass gap and chiral symmetry breaking can be fully explained using no more than a Yang-Mills field strength $F = dA + gA \wedge A$ via the quartic action terms $(A \wedge A)^2$ .
+This places the mass gap and confinement and chiral solutions entirely on the shoulders of Yang-Mills theory without any supplement.
+Because the classical Yang-Mills equations are simply those of Maxwell extended into the non-Abelian domain, this would entirely explain nuclear short range and quark and gauge field confinement on the basis of "Maxwell's equations . . . replaced by the Yang-Mills equations, $0 = d_A F = d_A F$ " ([1] pages 1-2), and so reveals Maxwell's theory, with the simple replacement of all ordinary derivatives in the Lagrangian by gauge-covariant derivatives and nothing more, to be the governing theory of nuclear physics.